-The term “capable” refers to both skill level and general health so be sure to only allow capable technicians to complete work.
-When techs are overworked and fatigued, they’re more likely to cause harmful mistakes.
+“Capable” refers to both skill level and general health but when techs are overworked and fatigued, they’re more likely to cause harmful mistakes.
 Field service software makes it easy to avoid sending overworked technicians and/or those with skills that don’t match the job.
-With the time and expense module in the software, leadership can more closely monitor the hours’ workers are putting in.
+With the time and expense module in the software, leadership can more closely monitor the hours workers are putting in.

-This type of high-level oversight helps the company keep employees safe while helping to control the budget.
+This type of high-level oversight helps the company keep employees safe while also helping to control the budget.
+Tracking workers’ time, fuel, and other asset expenditures keeps projects running as expected.
 It’s easier to follow the company, state, and federal overtime regulations with accurate time tracking.
-At the same time, tracking workers’ time, fuel, and other asset expenditures, keeps projects running as expected.

 There are many reasons why field service companies in industries like utilities, construction, and home services turn to EnSight+ for field service management software.
 One of the most significant is that our solution can keep projects (and employees) safer.
 Our robust software includes modules for asset and inventory management, work order management, scheduling, routing and dispatch, time and expense management, and more.